mourke/PutKit/README.md

 ## License

-PutIOKit is released under the MIT license.
-See [LICENSE](https://github.com/mourke/PutIOKit/blob/master/LICENSE) for details.
+PutKit is released under the MIT license.
+See [LICENSE](https://github.com/mourke/PutKit/blob/master/LICENSE) for details.